 Drama will be designed to provide opportunities for interested students to explore and develop their gifts in the theatre arts.

-Music students will be able to participate in either vocal or instrumental groups.
-Vocal Music includes the high school choir and the select audition ensemble, Shiloh.
+Music courses will be able to participate in either vocal or instrumental groups.

-Visual Arts students will explore a variety of visual media, including drawing, painting, sculpture, and graphic design.
+Visual Arts courses will explore a variety of visual media, including drawing, painting, sculpture, and graphic design.

 • English 9: Literature, Composition and Grammar

 • English 10: Literature & Composition

 • English 10: Speech

 • English 12: World Literature